Gluten-Free Lemon Poppy Seed Muffins

 - Butter – I use salted butter but you can use unsalted and add a pinch of salt to the batter.

-- Milk - Almond milk is used in this recipe but you can replace with regular milk.
+- Milk – Whole milk is used in this recipe but you can replace with your preferred milk.

 - Baking Powder and Baking Soda – These two work together to give these muffins the perfect rise and texture.